-Do I Need a Home Inspection?Why an Inspection is Beneficial for Home Buyers, Home Sellers, & Home Owners
+Do I Need a Home Inspection?Benefits of a Home Inspection for Home Buyers, Home Sellers, & Home Owners

 The purchase of a home is probably the largest single investment you will ever make.
 So it’s important to learn as much as you can about the condition of the property and need for major repairs before you buy.
 This will help you negotiate the best price and minimize surprises and problems later on.

 A home inspection also points out the positive aspects of a home.
 Plus, you’ll learn about maintenance that you’ll need to perform to keep it in good shape.
-The end result is a much clearer understanding of the property you are about to purchase.
+The benefits of home inspection become a much clearer understanding of the property you are about to purchase.

 A pre-listing inspection allows you to see your home through the eyes of a critical third-party.
 It also gives you a chance to make repairs ahead of time so that defects won’t be stumbling blocks during negotiation.

 It may also relieve prospective buyers’ concerns and suspicions.
 They’ll begin their own inspection on a positive note.
 Also, including professional supporting documentation in your disclosure statement will reduce your liability.

 In addition, you are alerted to immediate safety issues before agents and visitors tour your home.

 Benefits of Home Inspection for Owners

 Whether you are thinking of selling or not, home inspection is an excellent way to identify problems in the making, and to learn preventive measures which might avoid costly future repairs.